 MTCH LAWSUIT ALERT: Levi & Korsinsky Reminds Match Group, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Match Group, Inc. ("Match" or the "Company") (NASDAQ: MTCH) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Match Group, Inc. ("Match" or the "Company") MTCH of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Match investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of a class of all persons and entities who purchased or otherwise acquired Match common stock between November 3, 2021, through January 31, 2023.
 Follow the link below to get more information and be contacted by a member of our team: